A Veteran’s Resume and Job Hunting Guide

 Oregon

-Career Advising & Skills Training
+Career Advising and Skills Training

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Pennsylvania

-Career Advising & Skills Training
+Career Advising and Skills Training

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Rhode Island

-Career Advising & Skills Training
+Career Advising and Skills Training

 • Operation Stand Down Rhode Island: This organization offers services such as career counseling and resume preparation.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • EmployRI: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.